 Swiss Federal Railways (SBB) is planning a new double-track, approximately 20-miles tunnel link between Rupperswil (Aarau) and Zurich-Altstetten.
 As a key member of an engineering consortium, EBP was commissioned to carry out a study of the project’s overall feasibility and arrive at an estimate the associated costs.

-The alignement of the proposed double-track, approximately 20-miles tunnel passes through geologically and environmentally sensitive areas.
+The double-track, approximately 30-km tunnel system passes through geologically and environmentally sensitive areas.
 Connecting the tunnel to the existing railway network would also be extremely challenging from an engineering standpoint.
 In light of these factors, SBB commissioned a study of the project’s general feasibility, the presentation of project variants and an estimate of the associated costs (i.e. with an accuracy level of +/- 50 percent).
-The scope of the assignment also includes a qualitative risk assessment and the proof of forward compatibility with other development projects (e.g. the underground bypass of the Aarau railway station).
+Furthermore, a qualitative risk analysis is needed, along with verification of forward compatibility with long-term infrastructure development.

 The tunnel is to be designed only for passenger trains traveling at a maximum high speed of 155 mph.

 Alternative tunnel systems

 The scope of the study includes the analysis of various tunnel systems.
 The variants up for consideration include two single-track tunnels, one double-track tunnel and a combination of both tunnel types.
 Here, the variants involving shorter open sections would seem to be especially compatible with double-track tunnel systems.
 Given the fact that right-track operation applies after the town of Killwangen-Spreitenbach on the approach lines from Aarau to Zurich Central Station, provision is to be made for a crossing-free changeover from right-track to left-track operation.